 This has caused something of a catch-22.
 Congress and other Federal agencies seem unable or unwilling to take a position on when march-in rights are appropriate.
 The rights of the courts to address these issues are in question as well, as it has not yet been determined that pricing is a legal issue.

 March-in rights would need to be used and challenged before the courts could step in to rule on the issue.
 Nobody is willing to use march-in rights yet, and the courts can't rule on march-in rights until somebody uses them.

 If you're having difficulty navigating aspects of patent law, you might consider checking out UpCounsel's free database of Patent Law Resources, including everything you need to know about patents, patent laws, pursuing patents, and finding the best patent lawyers.

 You can also post your legal need on UpCounsel's marketplace.
 UpCounsel brings on only the very best attorneys — among the top 5 percent in the world — who graduate from such institutions as Yale and Harvard.
 They have, on average, 14 years of legal experience.
-Our attorney network has provided services to such notable companies as Stripe, Google, Twilio and others.
+Our attorney network has provided services to such notable companies as Menlo Ventures, Google, Airbnb and others.